 Get in touch with an AC technician right away to resolve the issue, since nothing much can be done to prevent a breakdown of the outdoor fan.
 It gets worn out over time especially if the unit has been installed more than a decade ago.

 Make sure that nothing is impeding the airflow from the condenser unit and that at least one-foot clearance is observed within the perimeter of the outdoor unit.
 Check it from time to time too so that debris will not pile up near it.

 One of the none-mechanical issues that cause the AC to fail in cooling the whole house properly is problems with the ductwork.
 When there are leaks in the ductwork, the air blown in by the AC system could not get into the house and cool it appropriately.
 Homeowners should immediately act on this by tapping the services of a certified technician.
 Problems in the ductwork do not only cause problems in cooling, it can also inadvertently overwork the AC mechanism wearing it out much earlier than it should, and making it consume more energy than needed.
 When this happens, utility bills increase too.

 One of the most common ductwork issues is the wrong installation.
 If it is incorrectly installed, it could get dislodged over time and leak cold air outside the house.
+Leaks in your air system could be why your air conditioner is constantly running.
 Sometimes pests like rodents, or critters like squirrels would invade attics and accidentally get into the ductwork and rip it.
 The damage they make become gaps where cold air can escape, and these leaks could affect the coolness level inside the house.